-If you start fermenting fruits with either coconut kefir or coconut yoghurt, the probiotics contained in them will remove these potentially problematic sugars making them FODMAP friendly.
+If you start fermenting fruits with either coconut kefir or coconut yoghurt, the probiotics contained in them will remove these sugars making them FODMAP friendly.
 At the same time, whenever you ferment something, you basically turn it into a superfood because fermentation;

 · Pre-digests it